 People Per Hour (and similar websites) are full of clients who need one-off jobs to be completed quickly.
 We currently advertise our technical blogging services on the site.
 But the rates are often poor, so care is needed when you first start freelancing, particularly when there are service fees to over.

 After three months on the site, I certainly learned a lot about how much technical blogging work I could handle, and I very quickly became pretty proficient at project management.
-I’ve now been using People Per Hour for four years, and I’ve been in their top 10 numerous times for technical content writing projects.
+I’ve now been using People Per Hour for six years, and I’ve been in their top 10 numerous times for technical content and business blogging projects.

 By far the most common question we’re asked is this: how do you make money on People Per Hour?
 Here are a few tips that might help you get started.